 Motorcycling: Marquez claims landmark MotoGP pole in style with record lap

-SPIELBERG, Austria: Marc Marquez will start the Austrian MotoGP from pole after Honda's world champion posted a new lap record time in qualifying on Saturday (Aug 10) to overtake Mick Doohan's record with his 59th pole in the top division.
+SPIELBERG: Marc Marquez will start the Austrian MotoGP from pole after Honda's world champion posted a new lap record time in qualifying on Saturday (Aug 10) to overtake Mick Doohan's all-time mark with his 59th pole in the top division.

 The Spaniard, who holds a commanding 63-point lead in his hunt for a sixth MotoGP world title, is seeking his first ever win in Austria but his seventh of 2019.